-When you first walk into the yoga studio you’re usually greeted by a blast of incense followed by a “Oh hello there!” from the instructor who is most likely doing a head stand alone in the studio.
-Her name is probably something like, “Flo” or “Jade” and she’ll jog over to greet you at a tiny little wooden desk topped with an appointment book, business cards, a little bowl of mints and giant potted plant and ask you to sign in.
-After this you’ll move into the waiting room where you’ll place your belongings into a little cubby and remove your shoes (I’ll get to the no shoes in a moment) then you’ll probably get a cup of water and stare at the bowl of Reese’s Peanut Butter Cup Mini’s on the counter in front of you and ponder eating some, but refrain because you are here to exercise after all, that would be as counter productive as drinking a beer before you begin your sun salutation.
+When you first walk into the yoga studio you’re usually greeted by a blast of incense followed by a “Oh hello there!” from the questionably upbeat instructor who is most likely doing a head stand alone in the studio.
+Her name is probably something like, “Jade” or “Whisper” and she’ll jog over to greet you at a tiny little wooden desk topped with an appointment book and massive potted plant and ask you to sign in.
+There are dude instructors too and they’re worse.
+After this, you’ll move into the waiting room where you’ll place your belongings into a little cubby and remove your shoes (I’ll get to the no shoes in a moment) then you’ll probably get a cup of water and stare at the bowl of Reese’s Peanut Butter Cups on the counter in front of you and ponder eating some, but refrain because you are here to exercise after all.

 Next, you’ll walk into the studio and decide on a spot to lay down your mat and situate yourself for the duration of the class.
 This is a very important decision that should be carefully executed as to avoid frustration and embarrassment.
 First you want to avoid being too close to the one person in class who is way better than everyone else, as is demonstrated by their mastery of the most difficult poses before class has even begun.
 Don’t be intimidated.
 Just stay away.
 Avoid the middle-aged bros that are clearly there to try and hit on girls and stare at their butts in those form fitting yoga pants.
 Don’t put your mat down right in front of the instructor if you don’t want to constantly be touched and made an example of and whatever you do stay in front of any grandmas, you don’t want that ass bending over in your face.
 Go for a spot somewhere in the second row, off to the side.
 Trust me.